Profile of David Thomas

 He works as a company director and consultant.
 Formerly, as CEO, he built a business up from three to nearly one hundred employees.
 He is a Fellow of the Chartered Management Institute and hold masters and doctoral degrees in management from Sheffield Hallam University and the University of Derby.

 His research interests are in managerial psychology, narcissistic behaviour, and the philosophy of happiness.
 He has researched over many years the behaviour of CEOs and senior managers, as well as other office staff and shop floor workers from a variety of walks of life.
-His doctoral thesis is entitled 'Analysis of Senior Management Teams in Organisations that have Demonstrated a Proclivity for Growth'; it is held at the British Library and is available for download (PDF).
+His doctoral thesis is entitled 'Analysis of Senior Management Teams in Organisations that have Demonstrated a Proclivity for Growth'; it is held at the British Library and is available for download (PDF) from the main catalogue.
 It is also available in book format from amazon.co.uk

 David is the author of the book Narcissism: Behind the Mask; it was written following his in-depth research into CEOs and company directors, which revealed high levels of narcissistic behaviour in the boardroom, and in the home.
 Both hardback and paperback versions have now sold out, but it is still available to download on Amazon and Apple iBooks.
 Other books are also available below.
 Over 10,000 books have been sold up to